 As well as the services they provide directly, Rumah Cemara supports other community organisations working with HIV and people who inject drugs with financial and technical support.
 Rumah Cemara directly implemented the Community Action on Harm Reduction project, which aimed to expand harm reduction services to more than 180,000 people who inject drugs, their partners and children in five countries.
 This work is continued through the Alliance’s Integrated Harm Reduction Programme.
-In 2016, Rumah Cemara reached 1,815 people who use drugs with harm reduction services.
+In 2017, Rumah Cemara reached 3,794 people who use drugs with needle and syringe programmes, and 1,920 people who use drugs with opioid substitution therapy.

 Not only that – they're football crazy!
-They have taken part in the national street football championship and the homeless world cup, to reduce HIV and drug use stigma across the globe.
+They take part in the national street football championship and the homeless world cup, to reduce HIV and drug use stigma across the globe.